 - Seeing sick and injured animals can be emotionally taxing

 Twala Trust Animal Sanctuary in beautiful Zimbabwe gets glowing reviews from its volunteers and it's clear why.
 Animal welfare is the focal point of the program and volunteers will see and feel the love and care given to all resident species.
 Their kindness and attention don't stop with the animals, however.
 Volunteers report feeling welcomed, supported, and extremely useful during their time with Twala Trust.
-The small size of the program ensures you'll have one-on-one, meaningful time rehabilitating animals.
+The small size of the program ensures you'll have exposure to volunteer opportunities offering one-on-one, meaningful time rehabilitating animals.
 Get ready to make a difference!

 On a daily basis, as a volunteer, you can expect to spend your time prepping food for animals at the rescue center, distributing those meals, and assisting with surgeries and other procedures.
 Both qualified vet techs and nurses and veterinarians are welcome to contribute their skills at Twala Trust.